 There are three general categories of land animals presented.
 The first, cattle, is a generic term that means more than cows.

-It generally refers to herded animals, and here it has the sense of domesticated livestock as distinct from wild animals (see below; also see the distinction in Leviticus 25:7).
+It generally refers to herded animals, and here it has the sense of domesticated livestock as distinct from wild animals (also see the distinction in Leviticus 25:7).

 This may include goats and sheep, which are popular choices among cultures dependent on herding.
 Later in the history of Israel, it will be animals from this category that are considered ritually clean for food or sacrifice (see Leviticus 11).